cdelv/Vector3D/README.md

 ```
 sudo apt install libgtest-dev
 ```
+All tests are runned automatically via GitHub action on every push.
 On the future, there will be a benchmarks directory where you would be able to inspect the performace of the library.